Bharath6384/Advanced-C-Lab-Manual/module 11.md

 Thus, the program to write the logic for the requests is verified successfully.

-## EXP NO:5D C PROGRAM PRINT THE SUM OF THE INTEGERS IN THE ARRAY.
+## EXP NO 24: C PROGRAM PRINT THE SUM OF THE INTEGERS IN THE ARRAY.
 ## Aim:
 To write a C program print the sum of the integers in the array.